-Child abuse is a harrowing social and public health problem.
-It can refer to physical and mental harm towards a child by a parent, caregiver, adult or adolescent.
-And it doesn't just include intentional acts.
-Unintentional acts or omissions can amount to child abuse, with devastating and lifelong consequences.
+Child abuse is a harrowing social and public health issue.
+It can refer to physical and mental harm towards a child by a parent, caregiver, adult or peer resulting in actual or potential damage.
+And it doesn't just include intentional acts; unintentional acts or omissions can amount to child abuse, with devastating and lifelong consequences.

 - Trauma and stress affecting the developing brain – The Centre of the Developing Child at Harvard University has found that trauma and stress can have damaging and psychological effects on a young brain.

-- Changes in behaviour - This isn't limited to just physical behaviour, and includes psychological, emotional and social changes.
+- Changes in behaviour - This isn't limited to just physical behaviour; it includes psychological, emotional and social changes.

 - Attachment and interpersonal relationship problems – This is especially prevalent in babies who are exposed to abuse and neglect.
 They are likely to experience later difficulties forming relationships, haunted by feelings of insecurity and disorganisation.

 - Learning and developmental problems – Abuse from a young age can cause developmental problems affecting a child’s capabilities to stay focused, learn and feel confident in themselves.

 - Mental health problems – Many abused children can develop post-traumatic stress disorder (PTSD).
 Many children who have PTSD also have attention deficit disorders, oppositional defiant and conduct disorders, anxiety, psychotic and adjustment disorders or struggle with substance abuse.

 - Depression – Abused and neglected adolescents are reportedly three times more likely to experience depression than those who did not experience the same trauma.